midobal/historical_documents_demo/README.md

 docker-compose up
 ```

 By default, docker-compose uses only CPU.
 If you want to run a demo using GPU, check [GPU support](#gpu-support).
-Alternative, if you want to run the demo servers individually (without the PHP server), you can have a look at this [link](https://github.com/midobal/dockerfiles/tree/master/mthd).
+Alternatively, if you want to run the demo servers individually (without the PHP server), you can have a look at this [link](https://github.com/midobal/dockerfiles/tree/master/mthd).

 ### GPU support
 To run a demo through Docker using a GPU, you need to: